VILLASframework/web/README.md

 The frontend connects to __two__ backends: _VILLASweb-backend_ and _VILLASnode_.

 VILLASnode provides actual simulation data via websockets.
-VILLASweb-backend provides any other data like user acounts, simulation configuration etc.
+VILLASweb-backend provides any other data like user accounts, infrastructure components and configurations, dashboards etc.

 For more information on the backends see their repositories.